-The following information as of April 7, 2006 was furnished to the Company by each director nominee and each currently serving director and executive officer, and sets forth the name, age, principal occupation or employment of each such person, all positions and offices such director nominee, director or executive officer has held with the Company, and the period during which he or she has served as a director or executive officer of the Company.
+The following information as of April , 2006 was furnished to the Company by each director nominee and each currently serving director and executive officer, and sets forth the name, age, principal occupation or employment of each such person, all positions and offices such director nominee, director or executive officer has held with the Company, and the period during which he or she has served as a director or executive officer of the Company.
 Messrs.
 Rosen and Rosenthal have not been proposed for election, nor has any director or executive officer of the Company been selected as a director or officer of the Company, pursuant to any agreement or understanding with the Company or any other person.
-Ares Partners Management Company LLC ("Ares Partners") and its affiliated companies, including Ares Management LLC, are collectively referred to as "Ares".

-Name, Address and Age(1) Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director Nominee for Interested Cla NT (4) Robert L. Rosen, 59(2) Director Class II Director since 2004; Term expires 2006 Mr. Rosen has served since August 2005 as managing partner of RLR Capital Partners and RLR Focus Fund which invest principally in the securities of publicly traded North American companies.
-From February 2005 until August 2005, Mr. Rosen worked on the documentation and fund raising leading to the launch of RLR Capital Partners and RLR Focus Fund.
-Mr. Rosen served from July 2003 until February 2005 as co-Managing Partner of Dolphin Domestic Fund II, a diversified private investment partnership that invested primarily in publicly traded North American companies.
-From January 2003 until July 2003, Mr. Rosen pursued business opportunities.
-Mr. Rosen served as Chairman and CEO from 1999 to 2002 of National Financial Partners, an independent distributor of financial services to high net worth individuals and small to medium-sized corporations founded by Mr. Rosen in 1998.
-None(4) -,
+Name, Address and Age(1) Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Director or Nominee Other Directorships Held by Director or Nominee for Director Nominee for Interested Cla Robert L. Rosen, 59(2) Director Class II Director since 2004; Term expires 2006 Managing partner of RLR Capital Partners and RLR Focus Fund which invests principally in the securities of publicly traded North American companies.
+Mr. Rosen served until 2005 as co-Managing Partner of Dolphin Domestic Fund II, a diversified private investment partnership that invests primarily in publicly traded North American companies.
+CEO from 1998 to 2000 and Chairman until January 2002 of National Financial Partners, an independent distributor of financial services to high net worth individuals and small to medium-sized corporations founded by Mr. Rosen in 1998.
+None(4) 3

-Bennett Rosenthal, 42(3) Director and Chairman Class II Director since 2004; Term expires 2006 Mr. Rosenthal has been a member of Ares since 1998 and serves as a senior partner in the Ares Private Equity Group.
-None(4) Independent Directors Douglas E. Coltharp, 44 Director Class I Director since 2004; Term expires 2008 Mr. Coltharp has been the Executive Vice President and Chief Financial Officer of Saks Incorporated (NYSE "SKS"), a publicly listed company which operates department stores, since November 1996.
-Mr. Coltharp also serves on the Boards of Directors of Stratus Technologies, Inc. and Under Armour, Inc. None(4) Frank E. O'Bryan, 72 Director Class III Director since 2005; term expires in 2007 Since 2004, Mr. O'Bryan has been retired.
-Mr. O'Bryan served as Chairman of Board of WMC Mortgage Company from 1997 to 2003 and as Vice-Chairman until 2004.
-None(4) Standard Pacific Corporation, Farmers & Merchants Bank Eric B. Siegel, 48 Director Class III Director since 2004; Term expires 2007 Since 1995, Mr. Siegel has been an independent business consultant through a limited liability company owned by Mr. Siegel, providing advice principally with respect to acquisition strategy and structuring, and the subsequent management of acquired companies.
-None(4) El Paso Electric Company and Kerzner International Limited
+Bennett Rosenthal, 42(3) Director and Chairman Class II Director since 2004; Term expires 2006 Founding member of Ares and serves in the Ares Private Equity Group and as a Senior Advisor to the Ares Capital Markets Group.
+None(4) Independent Directors Douglas E. Coltharp, 44 Director Class I Director since 2004; Term expires 2008 Executive Vice President and Chief Financial Officer of Saks Incorporated (NYSE "SKS"), a publicly listed company which operates department stores, since November 1996.
+None(4) Frank E. O'Bryan, 72 Director Class III Director since 2005; term expires in 2007 Chairman of Board of WMC Mortgage Company from 1997 to 2003 and Vice-Chairman until 2004.
+None(4) Standard Pacific Corporation, Farmers & Merchants Bank Eric B. Siegel, 48 Director Class III Director since 2004; Term expires 2007 Since 1995, Mr. Siegel has been a business consultant.
+None(4) El Paso Electric Company and Kerzner International Limited Executive Officers Michael J. Arougheti, 33 President Since 2004; Indefinite term Member of the investment committee of Ares Capital Management LLC, the Company's investment adviser.
+From October 2001 until joining Ares in May 2004, Managing Partner of Principal Finance Group of RBC Capital Partners and a member of its Mezzanine Investment Committee.
+Principal of Indosuez Capital responsible for originating, structuring and executing leveraged transactions prior to October 2001.